Exploring Arizona’s Ancient Native American Ruins & Modern Day Culture

 The two most prevalent tribes that moved into the area still reside on reservations in the area today: the Hualapai and Havasupai.
 Both tribes were unjustly moved to reservations in regions near the Grand Canyon – and both rely heavily on tourism to this day.

 It’s impossible to miss the strong Native American influence that rides the winds whistling through the Gand Canyon.
 To really get more of an understanding of the ancient history of the tribes that inhabited it – tours are available by Navajo Tribe members along with many other tour groups.
 We did a private tour with a company that’s no longer doing tours of the area.
 They were actually friends of ours that Ev had known for years- and they ended up moving to California!

 Even though you can’t have our amazing tour guides, you can still venture out with others!

 The Havasupai Waterfalls – These are some of the most well-known waterfalls in the region!
 The 10-mile hike into the Grand Canyon is well worth it to see Havasu Falls, Mooney Falls, and Navajo Falls.

-The Hualapai Skywalk – 4,000 feet above the Grand Canyon, the Hualapai Tribe built this horse-shoe shaped bridge for visitors to really get a spectacular view of the Gran Canyon.
+The Hualapai Skywalk – 4,000 feet above the Grand Canyon, the Hualapai Tribe built this horse-shoe-shaped bridge for visitors to really get a spectacular view of the Grand Canyon.

 Desert View Watchtower – Built in 1932, the Desert View watchtower allows you to have an unobstructed view of the Grand Canyon, the Painted Desert, and the San Francisco Peaks.